kc89878/Ultra-Marathon-Analysis/README.md

 Data Cleaning: Cleaning and preparing the data for analysis, addressing inconsistencies and missing values.

 Descriptive Analysis: Exploring key variables like race distance, runner age, gender, and finishing time to understand the overall distribution and characteristics of the data.

 Visualizations: Creating insightful visualizations to highlight trends and patterns in the data, such as histograms, scatter plots, and box plots.

 Comparative Analysis: Comparing different race distances, genders, and age groups to identify significant differences and potential factors influencing performance.

 ## 4. Dataset
 The dataset used in this project is a collection of ultramarathon race records from Kaggle.
 It contains information about:

-Race Details: Race name, date, distance, location, and number of finishers. /n Runner Information: Runner's name, age, gender, and finishing time.
+Race Details: Race name, date, distance, location, and number of finishers.

+Runner Information: Runner's name, age, gender, and finishing time.

 ## 5. Analyst Questions
-This project aims to answer several business questions related to ultramarathons, including:
+This project aims to answer several business questions related to ultramarathons, including

- ###  How do runner speeds differ between 50K and 50-mile races, and how does gender influence these differences?
+ 1. How do runner speeds differ between 50K and 50-mile races, and how does gender influence these differences?

- ### What age groups are most successful in 50-mile races, and what are the minimum race participation requirements for these groups?
+ 2. What age groups are most successful in 50-mile races, and what are the minimum race participation requirements for these groups?

- ### Is there a noticeable difference in runner speed between summer and winter races?
+ 3. Is there a noticeable difference in runner speed between summer and winter races?

- ### What are the key factors influencing runner performance in ultramarathons?
+ 4. What are the key factors influencing runner performance in ultramarathons?

 By answering these questions, we gain valuable insights into the ultramarathon running community and the factors that contribute to success in these challenging events.